Albertzue/learning_notes/aws/ANS/keypoint.md

+ACM is not supported on EC2 oreither 3rd party or self signed cert can be used

 1. AWS Global Accelerator cannot be shared via AWS RAM.

 2. NAT64 is available by default on an AWS NAT Gateway when used with an IPv6-enabled subnet.
 However, DNS64 must be explicitly enabled at the subnet level for it to work properly.